phenixphp/phenix-docs/src/guide/controllers.md

 ## Routes

-Now we can define routes, it is important to maintain good consistency between the defined methods and the routes:
+Now we can define routes.
+It is important to maintain good consistency between the defined methods and the routes:

 ```php
 <?php